tenon-io/php-bulk-test/README.md

 ## Configure
 Next step is to configure it.
 Open up the file located at `src/lib/config-sample.php`.
 That file is very well commented.
 Make the necessary changes and then save the file as `src/lib/config.php`.

+## Set up your queue
+The config file discussed above has a config option called `QUEUE_FILE_PATH`.
+This must be a plain text file of URLs - **one URL per line** - that you want to test.
+This repo includes an empty `queue.txt` file as well as a sample file called `fortune-500.txt`.
+Naturally, you'll want to create your own queue of URLs for the pages you want to test.

+*We don't recommend that you actually use the `fortune-500.txt` file because doing so will, obviously, run up against your plan's daily limit*.

 ## Install & Use it
 Next step is to run the following command in Terminal/ Windows Command Prompt: